nwthomas/programming-resources/tips/alumni-tips.md

 - "An alternative to using a `.com` if you can't get your name can be a domain hack.
 I personally use `andrewmclaughl.in` and also have email forwarding set up for it.
 There's significantly more TLDs then you think." - Andrew McLaughlin

 - "Test your portfolio on everything.
 Different browsers and mobile.
 You never know when you'll want to show it to someone on your phone." - Andrew McLaughlin

+“The best advice I’ve gotten and now always give when it comes to portfolio sites came from Brady, the CS instructor.
+He said, ‘Design your website and choose your projects to show off the skills required for the job you will eventually have.’
+For instance, if you’re front-end focused, design from your navbar to your footer should be on point; if you’re back-end, scalability and security should be solid.” - Blake Fletcher

 ### Practice